 However, most college essays have pretty tight word limits anyways.
-So if you’re writing 300 words for an essay with a 500-word essay ask yourself: is there anything more you could say to elaborate on or support your points?
+So if you're writing 300 words for an essay with a 500-word limit, ask yourself: is there anything more you could say to elaborate on or support your points?
 Consult with a parent, friend, or teacher on where you could elaborate with more detail or expand your points.

 Also, if the college gives you a word range, you absolutely need to at least hit the bottom end of the range.
-So if you get a range from the institution like 400-500 words, you need to write at least 400 words.
-If you write less, it will come across like you have nothing to say, which is obviously not an impression you want to give.
+So if you get a range from the institution, like 400-500 words, you need to write at least 400 words.
+If you write less, it will come across like you have nothing to say, which is not an impression you want to give.

 What If There Is No Word Limit?